 PONTUS PROTEIN RECEIVES SHAREHOLDER APPROVAL FOR THE SALE OF THE AQUAPONICS SEGMENT AND APPOINTS ANDY WU AS CHIEF FINANCIAL OFFICER

 VANCOUVER, BC, Jan.
-3, 2023 /CNW/ - Pontus Protein Ltd. (TSXV: HULK) (OTCQB: HLKKF) (FSE: 8YC) ("Pontus" or the "Company"), further to its news releases of November 3, 2022 and December 3, 2022, is pleased to announce that it has received the approval of its shareholders at its annual and special meeting of shareholders held today (the "Meeting") for, among other things, the sale of substantially all of the Company's assets, more particularly all of those assets used in its aquaponics farming business (the "Aquaponics Segment").
+3, 2023 /CNW/ - Pontus Protein Ltd. (TSXV: HULK) (OTCQB: HLKKF) (FSE: 8YC) ("Pontus" or the "Company"), further to its news releases of November 3, 2022 and December 3, 2022, is pleased to announce that it has received the approval of its shareholders at its annual and special meeting of shareholders held in Vancouver on December 23, 2022 (the "Meeting") for, among other things, the sale of substantially all of the Company's assets, more particularly all of those assets used in its aquaponics farming business (the "Aquaponics Segment").

 More than 98% of the shares represented at the Meeting voted in favour of the sale of the Aquaponics Segment to CEVAS Technology Inc. ("CEVAS"), pursuant to the asset purchase agreement dated November 3, 2022 between the Company and CEVAS (the "Transaction").
 In addition to this, each incumbent director of the Company was re-elected to serve until the close of the next annual meeting.